device42/device42-docs/docs/discovery/auto-discovery.md

 ## Agent-based Discovery

 There exist special situations in which an agent simply makes more sense, and for that reason, we over _optional_ autodiscovery agents for many platforms.
-Learn more on the [Device42 Agent-based discovery docs page](discovery/agent-based-discovery.md).
+Learn more on the [Device42 Agent-based discovery docs page](agent-based-discovery.md).

 ## Agent-based Offline Discovery & Upload Tool

 There are some edge cases where discovery is desired but the network _(or lack of network!)_ doesn’t allow communication back to the main Device42 appliance _(for a variety of reasons)_.

-Whether remote collectors can’t be deployed or policy simply doesn’t allow it, we've got the solution: See the [Device42 Offline Agent-based discovery page here](discovery/agent-based-offline-discovery.md), or simply [click here to download the Offline Discovery Data Processing Tool / Upload Utility](http://device42.s3.amazonaws.com/d42_uploadtool.zip?X-Amz-Expires=604794&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJIVJCNUSKR6MAOMQ/20190318/us-east-1/s3/aws4_request&X-Amz-Date=20190318T213954Z&X-Amz-SignedHeaders=host&X-Amz-Signature=ad5ce3a01cd88054a5a75465dacf9752c7793e66a5ef92e1555987f1131c10a4).
+Whether remote collectors can’t be deployed or policy simply doesn’t allow it, we've got the solution: See the [Device42 Offline Agent-based discovery page here](agent-based-offline-discovery.md), or simply [click here to download the Offline Discovery Data Processing Tool / Upload Utility](http://device42.s3.amazonaws.com/d42_uploadtool.zip?X-Amz-Expires=604794&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAJIVJCNUSKR6MAOMQ/20190318/us-east-1/s3/aws4_request&X-Amz-Date=20190318T213954Z&X-Amz-SignedHeaders=host&X-Amz-Signature=ad5ce3a01cd88054a5a75465dacf9752c7793e66a5ef92e1555987f1131c10a4).

 ## Blade systems Discovery

 HP & IBM Blade System (or Blade Center) chassis and blade details can be discovered using SNMP.
-This is discussed in more detail at: [discovery/blade-systems-auto-discovery.md](discovery/blade-systems-auto-discovery.md).
+This is discussed in more detail at: [Blade Systems Autodiscovery](/docs/discovery/blade-systems-auto-discovery/).
 Cisco UCS Manager is supported as well.
 You can grab chassis, blade, service profile information, and more.
-Details can be found at: [discovery/cisco-ucs-auto-discovery.md](discovery/cisco-ucs-auto-discovery.md)
+Details can be found at: [cisco-ucs-auto-discovery](./cisco-ucs-auto-discovery.md)

 ## Cloud Platform Discovery

 Connect to Amazon AWS, Alibaba Cloud, Microsoft Azure, Digital Ocean, Google Cloud, Linode, and Openstack from the cloud discovery under _Discovery > Cloud_.
-Cloud discovery details can be found here: [discovery/cloud_platforms_autodiscovery.md](discovery/cloud_platforms_autodiscovery.md)
+Cloud discovery details can be found here: [Cloud Platforms Autodiscovery](./cloud_platforms_autodiscovery/)

 ## DNS Autodiscovery